Cabernet Sauvignon in the Dry Creek Valley

-Cabernet Sauvignon grown in the Dry Creek Valley has contributed significantly to the blends of many well-known Cabernets from Napa and Sonoma.
+Cabernet Sauvignon grown in the Dry Creek Valley has contributed significantly to the blends of many well-known Cabernet wines from Napa and Sonoma.
 The unique terroir of our region contributes greatly to the flavor profile of Cabernet Sauvignon.
 The more distinctive aspects of the Dry Creek Valley appellation are:

 - The climate is moderately warm and semi arid, providing a long growing season on well-drained and varied types of soil with low fertility.